Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB477', 'Inspecting custom UI control with UI Automation Spy')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB477.aspx">KB477</a> Inspecting custom UI control with UI Automation Spy

 UI Automation is a default technology for testing desktop applications on Windows.
-If your application is not .NET or Java then  Rapise will turn on UI Automation library during recording.
+If your application is not .NET or Java thenВ  Rapise will turn on UI Automation library during recording.
 If some elements in your application are not recognized or there are issues with playback of recorded steps then most likely your application is using custom UI controls.
 You may inspect those controls and send information to Rapise support team to get recommendations on how to proceed with testing.

 ### <a onclick="return RegisterKbClick('KB475', 'How to Get All Links on the Page with Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB475.aspx">KB475</a> How to Get All Links on the Page with Rapise